 Get a good idea of what’s in store by checking out the author’s page for the book, HERE.

-And, if that piques your interest, there’s plenty more to read about it as Precious Rubbish has been getting a lot of love from the critical community:
+And, if you'd like to keep digging, there’s plenty more to read about it as Precious Rubbish has been getting a lot of love from the critical community:

 The Comics Bulletin | The Beat | Publisher’s Weekly | The New York Times | The New Yorker (preview)